 - it has overseen the collection of over £3 billion capital receipts from the sale of surplus land and property

 Expectations for the management of property across government are set by the Government Standard for Property, GovS 004.
 Savings across the government estate, are captured by the State of the Estate Report, which is placed annually in front of Parliament.
-The Government’s Estates Strategy was published in 2014 and has since been revised to reflect the government’s ambitions.
-The Government Estate Strategy 2018 can be found here.
+The Government’s Property Strategy was published in 2022 and describes plans to deliver the government’s ambitions in relation to property.
+The Government Property Strategy 2022 can be found here.

 The OGP delivery priorities and programmes are: